Plasma Etching and RIE: Fundamentals and Applications

 Scientists, technicians, and others working with or interested in the dry etching of materials in reactive gas glow discharges, particularly those who do not have extensive experience in the field.

-Instructor: Randy J Shul, Sandia National Laboratories (SNL)
+Instructor: Randy J Shul

 Course Materials